the-full-stack/website/docs/course/2022/lecture-2-development-infrastructure-and-tooling/index.md

 ### Editors

 To write Python code, you need an **editor**.
-You have a wide range of options, such as Vim, Emacs, Jupyter Notebook/Lab, VS Code, PyCharm, etc.
+You have many options, such as Vim, Emacs, Jupyter Notebook/Lab, VS Code, PyCharm, etc.

 -   We recommend [VS Code](https://code.visualstudio.com/)
 because of its nice features such as built-in git version control,